LPAIS/Paper-Reading/README.md

 # Paper-Reading
 A log for reading papers in LPAIS.
+Each week the member should update two files, one for personal log and the other for the current week log.

 An example: